MATS empowers researchers to advance AI safety

 Many stories of AI accident and misuse involve potentially dangerous capabilities, such as sophisticated deception and situational awareness, that have not yet been demonstrated in AI.
 Can we evaluate such capabilities in existing AI systems to form a foundation for policy and further technical work?

-Daniel Kokotajlo & Eli Lifland (TBA), David Krueger (Cambridge KASL), Janet Egan (CNAS), Lisa Thiergart (MIRI), Timothy Fist (IFP, CNAS)
+Daniel Kokotajlo & Eli Lifland (AI Futures Project), David Krueger (Cambridge KASL), Janet Egan (CNAS), Lisa Thiergart (MIRI), Timothy Fist (IFP, CNAS)

 As AI systems continue to advance and develop even stronger capabilities, can we develop policies, standards, and frameworks to guide the ethical development, deployment, and regulation of AI technologies, focusing on ensuring safety and societal benefit?